Superstars (British TV programme): 1981

 To start the 1981 season, the BBC decided to invite the most successful British Superstars back for a one-off "Challenge of the Champions" programme, featuring all the past winners of the UK National contest, as well as the two "Past Masters" and the two men who had won heats of European Superstars.
 Joining Brian Jacks were David Hemery, Keith Fielding, Lynn Davies, John Conteh, Tim Crooks, Malcolm MacDonald and John Sherwood.

-This was arguably the strongest ever UK Superstars contest, and with so many competitive sportsmen present it was no surprise that records tumbled.
+This was considered one of the strongest UK Superstars contests due to the numerous competitive sportsmen present.

 Jacks was the heavy favourite, and duly won his "banker" events, but his inability to compete in the running tests left him facing huge obstacles.
-His performance in the gym tests was astonishing, smashing his own parallel bars record in the Wycombe sports centre with an awesome 100 in 54 seconds.
+His performance in the gym tests was astonishing; smashing his own parallel bars record in the Wycombe sports centre with an awesome 100 in 54 seconds.

-The key to winning Superstars had become to gain maximum points in your best events and then to place as highly in the others – simple in theory, but hard in practice.
+The key to winning Superstars was to gain maximum points in your best events and then to place as highly in the others – simple in theory, but hard in practice.
 Jacks usually dominated in the gym and weightlifting, and almost always also won the cycling and canoeing.
 That gave him a nominal 40 point head start on his rivals, but if this sequence could be disrupted, then Jacks was relying on picking up more points elsewhere.
 He never competed in the two running events and was a weaker shot than his rivals, so he was then faced with winning the basketball or swimming which were much more equal events.
 And in the Challenge of the Champions Keith Fielding was able to disrupt Jacks' strategy by enough to beat him.